Service Bus queues, topics, and subscriptions

 In many scenarios, messages that have specific characteristics must be processed in different ways.
 To enable this processing, you can configure subscriptions to find messages that have desired properties and then perform certain modifications to those properties.
 While Service Bus subscriptions see all messages sent to the topic, you can only copy a subset of those messages to the virtual subscription queue.
 This filtering is accomplished using subscription filters.
 Such modifications are called filter actions.
-When a subscription is created, you can supply a filter expression that operates on the properties of the message, both the system properties (for example, Label) and custom application properties (for example, StoreName.)
-The SQL filter expression is optional in this case; without a SQL filter expression, any filter action defined on a subscription will be performed on all the messages for that subscription.
+When a subscription is created, you can supply a filter expression that operates on the properties of the message.
+The properties can be both the system properties (for example, Label) and custom application properties (for example, StoreName.)
+The SQL filter expression is optional in this case.
+Without a SQL filter expression, any filter action defined on a subscription will be done on all the messages for that subscription.

-For a full working example, see the TopicSubscriptionWithRuleOperationsSample sample on GitHub.
+For a full working example, see the TopicFilters sample on GitHub.